 If a content piece gets a YES to even one of these questions, it’s a good idea to go ahead and update it.
 To make each piece count, you must update your content thoughtfully and carefully, keeping your ideal client, patient, or customer in mind throughout the entire process.

 First, look at your title tag and meta description.
 If it looks unnatural or boring (example: “Dallas Accident Attorney | Broken Leg Car Accident”), update it.
 Pro tip: Think like your ideal client, and be sure that your title, meta description, and headline catch the eye of the searcher and promise useful information.

 Pro tip: For the best results, hire a professional copy editor to proofread your content.

 Pro tip: Think in synonyms when strategically placing a few, natural keywords.
-Alternate attorney with lawyer, foot doctor with podiatrist, etc.
+Alternate attorney with lawyer, foot podiatrist with podiatrist, etc.

 - Revamp your piece to ensure that it thoroughly answers the question on the reader's mind.
 Your body copy must correspond with your title and meta description, or it will drive readers away before they get past the first sentence.
 You must deliver what your title and meta description promise.

 - Edit again!
 Because you just can't be too careful when it comes to your content.

 Pro tip: While you’re sharing the new content love, don’t forget to tell Google.
 By resubmitting your reworked pieces to Google Index, you’ll have a better chance of being rewarded for your efforts.

 - Next, you’ll need to track engagement.
 If your content still isn’t attracting attention, you may need to remove the piece or rework it once again.